neil-vqa/YT-Playlist-Data/README.md

 # YT-Playlist-Data

-(BASIC) Get statistics of the Youtube videos in a playlist, and visualize according to sorting preferences.
+Get statistics of the Youtube videos in a playlist, and visualize according to sorting preferences.
+Videos can be sorted by number of likes, dislikes, and views.